-The LE-300 generates rectified DC voltage and the run/stop switch also operates at these voltages.
+The LE-300 generates rectified DC voltage and the Universal Run / Stop Switch also operates at these voltages.
 Even at these low voltages there are inherent risks.
 Caution should always be used when connecting the LE-300 or other equipment to the electrical system.